Deploying NeoLoad Web in AWS

 Before you begin

-Neotys is expecting that anyone attempting to set this up already has experience with AWS cloud services, Kubernetes, Docker, YAML, mongodb, and the various CLI’s mentioned in this documentation.
+Neotys is expecting that anyone attempting to set this up already has experience with AWS cloud services, Kubernetes, Docker, YAML, MongoDB, and the various CLI’s mentioned in this documentation.
 Neotys has provided online documentation through their web site and github repositories to help with Neoload specific tasks, but building out the infrastructure and services around the solution are the responsibility of the implementation person.
-This document is an attempt to help provide further guidance and make the process as easy as possible, but some experience by the user will be necessary to address unknown issues that may arise.
+This document provide more detailed guidance to make the process as easy as possible, but some experience by the user will be necessary to address unknown issues that may arise.

 You will need the following:

-- The ability to setup a mongodb database, either as a cloud SaaS version at https://www.mongodb.com/cloud/atlas, or a stand alone version on a virtual/physical machine.
+4. The ability to setup a mongodb database, either as a cloud SaaS version at https://www.mongodb.com/cloud/atlas, or a stand alone version on a virtual/physical machine.
+Note that if you use the Mongodb Atlas service, you will need to use the paid tier to select the currently supported version of 4.0

-- For one time setup, there are several programs and command line interface applications (CLI’s) that should be installed on your local machine.
-You will need permission to install and configure these.
+5. There are several programs and command line interface applications (CLI’s) that should be installed on your local machine.
+You will need install and configure these, and get familiar with their capabilities.

-For these examples, we are using the MacOS operating.
+For these examples, the MacOS operating is being used.
 If you are using another OS such as Windows or Linux, you will need to research the alternative commands and information online.

 What is Amazon EKS?